 |English region and UK Nations||Cost of a simple cremation||Cost of a simple burial|

-Leaving a legacy is a very personal decision and one that may not be determined by a need but rather a want to give money to a person or an organisation upon your death.
+Leaving a legacy or gift after you die is a very personal decision and one that may not be determined by a need but rather a want.
 For this reason, the value that you attribute to this is subjective and depends on your wishes.
-If the money is meant to provide for something specific then do factor in the effects of inflation on the value that you choose.
+If the money is meant to provide for something specific like school or university fees then do factor in the effects of inflation on the costs.

-Who gets my whole of life insurance when I die?
+Who gets my whole life insurance when I die?

 Speaking to a life insurance specialist* will help you to determine the best way to ensure your wishes are carried out while minimising any potential inheritance tax bill.
 Any funds paid from your life insurance policy through a trust are paid outside of your estate and are not liable for inheritance tax.